 In the Name of Christ Jesus, our Advent King +

 “and Holy is His Name.
 And His mercy is for those who fear Him from generation to generation.”
-Again, we get more focus on God, who God is, what He does.
+But it gets even better.
 God’s Name, the God who does all this for you, His Name is holy, and He is full of mercy.
 Mary sees that – and her name will ever be associated with God’s Name.
 She will forever be remembered as Mary, the Mother of God.
 And she sees the great mercy that she has received, that she, a sinful being, receives such wonderful things from God.

 Now, dear friends, consider the fact that you are Baptized.
 You have been joined into God’s own Name, His own holiness has been applied to you.
-The proof, open and public, that you actually are Christ’s brother, Christ’s sister, it’s right there at the font – for you have been Baptized, you have been adopted as sons and daughters of the Father, you now have Christ for your brother, you are His family – and as such, you receive His Mercy.
-This reality, this truth of who you are in Christ all flows not from your strength or what you do – it flows from His mercy.
+You are made to be part of God’s Family as assuredly as Mary, Jesus’ own mother is part of His family – for you have been Baptized, you have been adopted as sons and daughters of the Father, you now have Christ for your brother, you are His family – and as such, you receive His Mercy.
+The greatest and mightiest thing that God has done for you has nothing to do with the presents under the tree, or the size of your home or your bank account, or how talented you are – those are wonderful, but they aren’t the greatest.
 You have been forgiven on account of Christ – you have been given the gift of faith and welcomed into the family of God.
 God in His great mercy and love for you has called you out of darkness into His marvelous light, and this is something that is for eternity – and it’s not dependent upon you, but flows totally from Him.
 God is rightly praised for this.

 “He has shown strength with His arm; He has scattered the proud in the thoughts of their hearts; He has brought down the mighty from their thrones and exalted those of humble estate.”
-Mary shows us more God at work – and with something we don’t focus on as often in the Church today.
+Mary brings out another thing that God does that we know yet often forget.
 We do not need to look very hard to see the mighty and powerful abuse and harm others, indeed, even harm us.
 But Mary’s words remind us of a truth that we can forget when we see the wickedness and oppression in this world – there is so much more that God prevents, there is so much that God brings to an end.
 The proud are scattered, their plans fall apart and so often do not come to fruition.
 The tyrants on their thrones fall, the powers crumble – evil doesn’t endure because God brings an end to it.
 And this is a comfort to us, it gives us a new perspective – for even when evil is done to us, even when we are getting it heaped upon us – we know that God does not let it last, that it will crumble and fail sooner or later, and that He will deliver us.

 Indeed, the great example of that is the very fact that Mary is pregnant with the Christ Child as she says this.
 No more will God be content to have fallen king after fallen king come and rule on this earth – no more will He let this world’s prince have His sway – no, God Himself comes to be our king, to be our Lord, to defeat Satan – and because He has come we have victory assured.
 The brief battles we face now in this life will give way and yield to the eternal victory celebration of heaven, because God’s strong arm wins the victory by being nailed to the cross and rising again on the third day.

 “He has filled the hungry with good things, and the rich He has sent empty away.
 He has helped His servant Israel, in remembrance of His mercy, as He spoke to our fathers, to Abraham and to His offspring forever.”
-God’s great actions for you continue.
 The coming of Christ changes things; things will be different because of Christ.
 Wickedness will be overcome, the powerful will be cast down.
 The failings and the disappointments that we face in this life eventually will go away.
 And instead, God fills us with all joy and blessedness.
 And as those of the New Testament, we see these words of Mary and the promises they point all gathered in to the Lord’s Supper.
-If you are so foolish as to think that you in and of yourself are spiritually “rich”, that you are fine on your own, that you need no forgiveness, that you have no need for God’s mercy – you will remain as empty and shallow as you were.
+If you believe that you are spiritually rich, that you need no forgiveness, that you have no need for God’s mercy – you will remain as empty and shallow as you were.
 But for you, dear friends, you who see and know your own sin, who know your own struggles, who feel the pressures of life in this world and who are burdened – you who are hungry for righteousness – behold what God does for you.
 He calls you to His own table, and here He fills you with not merely good things, but the very best thing – He fills you with Himself – Christ Jesus gives Himself unto you, in a way most wondrous and amazing – He forgives your sins in His Supper, He gives you His own strength – He helps you face down the fears of the past and helps you to face the trials of the future, because in His Supper we see the proof that He is with us, indeed, in His Supper He is with us.